vanessamarinho/assessment-test-Vanessa/test-3/README.md

 ## Notes

 There were a few things that I wanted to try in this test but I didn't have time.
 One of them was to use a Spanish part-of-speech tagger instead of the hard coded rules.
-So that the Spanish approach would be similar to the English one, in which Nouns (NN), Proper Nouns (NNP), and foreign words (FW) after the preposition "in" are likely to be locations.
+So that the Spanish approach would be similar to the English one, in which Nouns (NN), Proper Nouns (NNP), and foreign words (FW) after a preposition are likely to be residential complexes.
 As far as I'm aware, NLTK does not provide a Spanish POS tagger but it does provide some Spanish tagged text in which a unigram and bigram tagger can be trained.
 The other thing would be to include the few filled Meta location values in the analysis.

 For this task, some kind of external knowledge could be used in order to achieve better results.
 For example, extra information would be needed to differentiate "rio verde", "rio verde alto" and "rio verde playa" or group them as the same residential complex.